|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 LNR has well-delineated procedures for REO accounting and reporting property incomes and expenses.
 Written procedures, sample notices, and stated practices indicate an effective tracking of advances against collateral values and dialogue with master servicers on non-recoverability concerns.
 In addition:

-- Property managers are required to send monthly electronic reports and financials to LNR.
+- Property managers are required to send monthly electronic reports and financials to LNR in a standard reporting package.
 These reports are uploaded to PeopleSoft, which is interfaced with LPAMS and DataMart for budget tracking, trend analysis, and consolidated reporting.

 - The accounting department, which works under the funds controller in the finance department, reconciles property managers' reports and bank account activity to the REO system and uploads that information to the DataMart.